Dream Sharing Workshop

-Learn about yourself and how to work on life's problems in your sleep.
 The world of dreams can enhance self-awareness when you learn to explore and uncover the many layers of meanings and messages each dream provides.
+Learn techniques to work on dreams and sort out life’s problems in your sleep, and how to use and teach these skills in counseling sessions with clients.
 A trained facilitator teaches skills for deciphering dream language in a safe, supportive space for self-reflection and group connection.
 Classes include didactics, research and plenty of experiential learning.

 2000 S. Winton Rd.
 Bldg.
 4. First Floor, Brighton 14618

 Instructor: Lynn Acquafondata, LMHC, D.Min

 Participants Helping professionals including mental health counselors, social workers, creative art therapists, marriage and family therapists and clergy.